AnshulJ999/SyncLyrics/README.md

 These can easily be configured via the on-screen settings panel and the URL can be copied.

+### HTTPS (Required for Browser Microphone)

+To use the browser microphone for audio recognition, HTTPS is required.

+HTTPS is **enabled by default** for browser microphone access:

+- **HTTP:** `http://localhost:9012` (for local use)
+- **HTTPS:** `https://localhost:9013` (for mic access on tablets/phones)

+The app auto-generates a self-signed certificate.
+You'll need to accept the browser's security warning on first use.

 ---

 ## 🛠️ Build